stfc/PSyclone/tutorial/nemo_hands_on/3_nemo_openmp/README.md

 Note that in this tutorial we will only be applying OpenMP parallelisation to the loops over vertical levels.
-This is because, in the full NEMO code, the horizontal domain is already decomposed over MPI processes while there is no attempt to exploit the parallelism available in the vertical.
+This is because, in the full NEMO code, the horizontal domain is already decomposed over MPI processes and there is no attempt to exploit the parallelism available in the vertical.
 This paralllelism is available throughout the majority of the code.
 (Of course, it would also be possible to use OpenMP to parallelise the horizontal domain in NEMO so as to reduce